alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 - Enter the necessary information in the `Host` and `Port` boxes and set `Authentication` to `Kerberos`
 - Tick `Show All Schemas` otherwise you will not be able to see the input data

-> :information_source: For our example user, Ada Lovelace, using the server `SQL-ING-SANDBOX` and her username domain of `apr20.turingsafehaven.ac.uk` would connect using DBeaver as follows
+> :information_source: Our example user Ada Lovelace, working in the `sandbox` SRE on the `apr20.turingsafehaven.ac.uk` Safe Haven, would connect using DBeaver as follows:

    <p align="center">
       <img src="images/user_guide/db_dbeaver_mssql.png" width="80%" title="DBeaver MS SQL connection">